 - Cashews are such a versatile nut.
 They provide creaminess to dishes and work in both savoury and sweet recipes.
 Cashews are high in minerals such as magnesium and manganese.
 Magnesium is vital for muscle relaxation therefore reducing tension related muscle spasms, aches and tension headaches.
 Manganese plays a pivotal role in liver detoxification.

-- This recipe is rich in complex carbohydrates, vegetable fibres and great fats, though a little low on protein for those needing a little more sustaining meal.
+- This pasta with creamy capsicum roasted sauce recipe is rich in complex carbohydrates, vegetable fibres and great fats, though a little low on protein for those needing a little more sustaining meal.
 I find its a great light dinner for some with the plant based protein in the cashews and buckwheat pasta, otherwise its best topped with some extra meat based protein or some feta, or even a poached egg.
 Its ideal to use a more fibre dense pasta such as buckwheat to make this meal super sustaining, otherwise it will leave you hungry and youll be inclined to overeat the more fibre lacking white pastas so commonly used with gluten free pasta options.